Here’s how to create a no-water yard by replacing grass with wood chips or mulch.

-A few years ago, I tried an experiment on half my front lawn.
-I covered over the grass with soil, and planted hardy ground cover.
+A few years ago, I created a no-mow front lawn.
+I covered over the grass with soil and planted hardy ground cover.

 While I loved how it looked for the first year or two, over time it started to look overgrown and untidy.
 Also, it had beautiful bright colors and blooms in the spring, but just looked plain for the rest of the year.

 I decided it was time to replace the ground cover.
 While I was at it, I tackled the other side of the front lawn as well, and create a no-water yard.

 I wanted to make sure that I could do the project on my own without having to hire any contractors.
 And I didn’t want the project to cost lots of money, either.
 It turns out this was a relatively simple DIY to improve my outdoor living area.

 You’ll want to see my inexpensive backyard makeover, too, which I did on my own!

 According to Home Advisor, the average cost of a cubic yard of mulch in 2021 is about $30.

 Using bags of mulch will double the cost of this project.
 According to Home Advisor, the average cost of bagged mulch is $0.60 per square foot, while a truckload of mulch will cost about $0.30 per square foot.